Description of the test

 How often should the test be performed?

 The test is routinely used during pregnancy to determine whether a woman has developed gestational diabetes (a temporary form of diabetes caused by pregnancy).
 It can also be used on a regular basis to screen people who are at risk of diabetes.
-In special circumstances it is used to check for hypoglycemia (low blood sugar).

 Why is this test performed?

 This test is commonly used to diagnose medical conditions where the body cannot use glucose properly, such as prediabetes (where blood sugar is higher than normal, but not high enough for diabetes), diabetes, and gestational diabetes.

 It also helps determine if you have another condition that affects blood glucose levels (e.g., Cushing's syndrome, celiac disease, cystic fibrosis, acromegaly, pheochromocytoma, hemochromatosis, Addison's disease, hypothyroidism, or cirrhosis).